-However, because recommendation letters (and recommenders) are also almost completely out of your control, you need to be aware of exactly what you can control, and how you can control it best.
+- Recommendation letters and recommenders are also almost completely out of your control.
+You need to be aware of exactly what you can control and how you can control it best.

-First things first: If you happen to be reading this during your freshman or sophomore year of college (hooray!) you should definitely start cultivating your recommenders NOW.
+First things first, if you’re reading this during your freshman or sophomore year of college, congratulations!
+You have a leg up on cultivating your recommenders now.
 As a general rule, the longer the student-teacher relationship, the better the letter.
-The most important part of a recommendation letter is not all the positive words that can be crammed into it, but how telling and sincere a letter is, and how much it rings like a personal account of the applicant–and this can only be achieved if the relationship between the student and the teacher is lengthy.
-Very rarely can applicants who have had only a semester’s worth of interaction with their recommenders obtain truly influential recommendation letters from them.
+The most important part of a recommendation letter is not about cramming in a ton of positive words.
+It’s about how sincere a letter is and how much it rings like a personal account of the applicant.
+The only way to organically achieve this is through a lengthy relationship between the student and the professor.
+Very rarely can applicants get a stellar recommendation from spending a single semester with the recommender.

 - They discuss specifics about the applicant.
-Don’t let your letter (or your recommender) wallow in generalizations.
-The most persuasive recommendations are those that speak about the applicant with certainty and in detail, and those that show that the recommender has had repeated contact with the applicant.
+Don’t let your letter or recommender wallow in generalizations.
+The most persuasive recommendations are those that speak about the applicant with certainty and in detail.
+They need to show that you developed a relationship with the recommender over countless interactions.

 - They are lengthy.
 Recommendations that are less than a page are an automatic red flag.
 Can you really say anything of substance about anyone in 100 words or less?
 Make sure that every recommendation is a minimum of two pages.

-- They are overwhelmingly positive and do not contain any hidden reservations or concerns.
-A LOR is not a forum for the recommender to discuss negative attributes or to explain that “John is an excellent student, but he needs to be prodded at times to apply himself” (yes, this is from an actual recommendation that I’ve had thedispleasure of reading—what school wants to take on a lazy applicant?).
-If you’re not sure that the recommender can only say positive things about you (or if they themselves express reservations about being able to write you a positive letter) do not have them write the letter.
-This would seem like an obvious point, but I’ve seen enough negative letters to know that it is worth pointing out.
+- They are overwhelmingly positive and don’t contain hidden reservations or concerns.
+A LOR is not a forum for the recommender to discuss negative attributes.
+Don’t have someone write a letter if you’re not sure they will only say positive things about you.
+Or, if the person you’re asking express reservations about being able to write a positive letter, don’t pursue it further.
+This may seem obvious, but we’ve seen enough negative letters to know that it is worth mentioning.

 - They are error-free.
-Again, this should be obvious, but I’ve seen many a letter in dire need of spell-check.
+Again, this should be obvious.
 Offer to read the letter over.
-If the recommender is not comfortable with having you read the recommendation (which may or may not be a red flag in itself), then make sure to stress the importance of proofing.
+If the recommender is not comfortable with having you read the recommendation, then make sure to stress the importance of proofing.
 Also, consider it a red flag if they don’t want you to read their recommendation.

 - Who do you know really well?
-Don’t choose the Nobel Prize-winning chair of the English Department if all he or she is going to say is that you sat in the front row and seemed to pay attention.
+Don’t choose the Nobel Prize-winning chair of the English Department if all they’re going to say is that you sat front-row and seemed to pay attention.
 Instead, choose people who can make the recommendation credible and powerful.
 They need to be able to illustrate the points they make with anecdotes that show you at your best.
-And yes, this means that, sometimes (often) the person with the lesser-known name or the smaller academic reputation will write your letter.
-Fret not: It’s the content of the letter, not the title of your recommender, that will impress schools.
-Choose your TA over the big-name prof. It’s fine.
+And yes!
+This means sometimes choosing the person with the lesser-known name or the smaller academic reputation to write your letter.
+It’s the content of the letter, not the title of your recommender, that impresses schools.
+Choose your TA over the big-name prof.

-- Choose people who can write well.
-Do not assume that all professors are created equal, particularly when it comes to articulating themselves.
-This is especially important when it comes to professors that teach subjects not usually known for their writing intensity.
+- Make sure they’re articulate.
+Choose professors with good writing skills.
+Don’t assume all professors are created equal, particularly when it comes to articulating themselves.
+This is especially important regarding professors that teach subjects not usually known for their writing intensity.

-- Choose people from a range of fields, backgrounds, and genders.
+- Diversify.
+Ask professors from a range of fields and backgrounds.
 If schools require more than one LOR, find people who’ll provide different and complimentary profiles of your personality and achievements.
-If law schools receive very similar letters from very similar people, they may wonder about the breadth and depth of your skills and interests.
+If you submit similar letters from similar people, they may wonder about the breadth and depth of your skills and interests.

 - Align the author of your LOR with your application.
-Are these people able to support your application’s “marketing strategy.”
-Remember that every single aspect of the application needs to support the others and build on what has already been said.
-If you’re claiming to be a indefatigable academic or a crusader for the public good, you need recommenders that can bolster those claims.
+Are these people able to support your application’s “marketing strategy”?
+Remember: every single aspect of the application needs to support the others and build on what has already been said.
+If you claim to be an indefatigable academic or a crusader for the public good, you need recommenders that can bolster those claims.
 Otherwise, you will raise red flags.

 - Make sure they understand a timeline.
 Timeliness is important in not only for asking for a letter, but also delivering the letter.
-Make sure they will take the time to write a letter well and send it off in plenty of time is preferred.
-If the instructor you’re thinking about asking is known for taking 2 months instead of 2 weeks to return graded papers, perhaps you would be better off choosing someone else or making very sure that the recommender is on a concrete timeline and will stick to it.
+Make sure they will take the time to write a letter and send it off in plenty of time.
+If an instructor is known for taking 2 months instead of 2 weeks to return graded papers, perhaps pick someone else.
+If you still think they’re the best candidate, make sure they are on a concrete timeline and will stick to it.

 Who would have thought that a single letter would require so much thought?
 Just goes to show, no part of your law school application should be taken for granted.
-Take the time to choose your recommenders carefully and help them craft a stellar letter, and you’ll reap the rewards in the long run.
+Take the time to choose your recommenders carefully and help them craft a stellar letter.
+You’ll reap the rewards in the long run.